waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

   - If you are transferring 160 KB file in one second, that means you need 10 IO in that one second
   - You get 5.4 million IOPS credits when you provision a GP2 volume
   - You also get baseline 100 IOPS credits per second regardless of the size of volume
-  - On top of baseline you also get **3 IOPS per GB per Second**
+  - On top of baseline you also get **3 IOPS per GB per Second** when you provision above 33.33 GB
-  - This means 100 GB volume gets you 300 IO credits per second
+  - This means 100 GB volume gets you total 300 IO credits per second
-  - You only get baseline IOPS if size of volume is below **33.33 GiB**
+  - You only get baseline 100 IOPS if size of volume is below **33.33 GiB**

   #### Consuming IOPS